 Why you should make turmeric hot chocolate:

-- It’s healthy – turmeric contain curcuma which has anti-inflammatory properties.
-Check out curcuma health benefits.
+- It’s healthy – turmeric contains curcumin which has anti-inflammatory properties.
+Check out the possible benefits of curcumin.

 - It’s made from scratch – nothing is better than a cup of homemade hot chocolate.